 Key Takeaways:

-- Ready in just 35 minutes from start to finish
+- Ready in just 35 minutes from prep to table

 Time Needed